 - the right to present evidence on your own behalf,11

 - the right to propose an alternative sentence (such as proposing rehabilitation in lieu of incarceration),12 and

 - the right to be arraigned for judgment (which includes the right to be advised of the nature of the criminal charges, the pleas entered, and the verdicts returned on the pleas).
-Note, this is different from the more commonly referred to California arraignment proceeding which is the first phase of this state’s criminal court process.13
+Note, this is different from the more commonly referred to as California arraignment proceeding which is the first phase of this state’s criminal court process.13

-The defendant does not retain the right to confront or cross-examine witnesses during a sentencing hearing.
+You do not retain the right to confront or cross-examine witnesses during a sentencing hearing.
 This includes the lack of a right to cross-examine a probation officer who prepares a probation report for the court, as well as any victims or other people who submit out-of-court statements.14

 California sentencing hearings are not governed by the same rules and regulations as jury trials.15 In fact, they are much more relaxed and informal.
 However, there are still guidelines as to how a judge must conduct this type of hearing.

 Some of these guidelines include (but are not limited to):

 - Allowing the attorneys a “meaningful” opportunity to object to the sentence.
 This does not mean that the court must issue a tentative decision prior to the pronouncement of judgment but rather that

 - the parties must be clearly apprised of the sentence,